Top Choice for

 What To Know About Texas Child Custody Laws

 In Texas, child custody laws begin with the presumption that both parents should have some conservatorship over any children produced in the marriage.
 “Joint managing conservators” is a term used to indicate a situation in which both parents make decisions regarding things like religious and secular schooling, participation in extra-curricular activities (that require parental permission), medical, dental, and psychiatric care, and financial well-being.
 A judge will consider several factors when assigning conservatorship.
-These include the child’s best interest, whether there is a history of domestic abuse, and who the child’s primary caregiver has been.
+These include the child’s best interest, whether there is a history of family violence, and who the child’s primary caregiver has been.
 Judges will also speak with children who are over the age of twelve.

 A San Antonio child custody attorney will likely ask many questions about your marriage, your spouse, and your home life with your children.
 As upsetting as these personal questions may be to answer, they’ll allow your lawyer to collect relevant information for use during a custody hearing.
-Collecting this information is one of the most vital aspects of any child custody case.
+Collecting this information is one of the most vital aspects of child custody cases.
 The judge will weigh various factors and devise what is called a “parenting plan.”

 Child support can be a difficult and divisive issue, particularly in cases of joint conservatorship.
 Judges will consider a myriad factors in determining who pays and how much.
 These will include the financial status of both parents and the stability of the home.
 They may also include considering how well the parents cooperate with each other, and how to best meet the continuing needs of the child.